-This CSA is made a part of your Terms of Service (TOS) with Splunk (Agreement) and any capitalized terms used but not defined herein shall have the meaning set forth in the Agreement or Documentation, as applicable.
+This CSA is made a part of your Splunk General Terms (Agreement) and any capitalized terms used but not defined herein shall have the meaning set forth in the Agreement or Documentation, as applicable.
 In the event of any conflict between the terms of the Agreement and this CSA, this CSA will control.
 This CSA applies to Splunk Cloud environments initially provisioned on or after the Effective Date and does not apply to Splunk Cloud subscriptions purchased or acquired through Splunk.com, including without limitation Trial or Beta Services.

 - 1. Purpose

 1.1 This CSA describes the minimum information security standards that Splunk maintains to protect Customer Content.
 Requirements in this CSA are in addition to any requirements in the Agreement.

 1.2 The CSA is reasonably designed to protect the confidentiality, integrity and availability of Customer Content against anticipated or actual threats or hazards; unauthorized or unlawful access, use, disclosure, alteration or destruction; and accidental loss, destruction or damage in accordance with laws applicable to the provision of the Service.